-This privacy statement relates only to the information automatically collected from you as a result of your visit to websites controlled by The University of Melbourne
+This privacy statement relates only to the information automatically collected from you resulting from your visit to websites controlled by the University of Melbourne.

-The University of Melbourne's Information Security Policy sets out the University's requirements for confidentiality, integrity and availability of information accessed through Information Technology facilities.
+The University’s Information Security Policy sets out our requirements for confidentiality, integrity and availability of information accessed through Information Technology facilities.

-This privacy statement does not apply to external websites that are linked to the University of Melbourne site.
+This privacy statement does not apply to external websites that are linked to the University’s site.
 The University is not responsible for the privacy practices or content of external websites.

 A cookie is a small data file containing certain pieces of information that a website creates when you visit the site.
-By visiting websites under the control of the University of Melbourne, third parties (such as Google or AdRoll) may place cookies on your browser or device for the purposes described below.
+By visiting websites under the control of the University, third-parties (such as Google or AdRoll) may place cookies on your browser or device for the purposes described below.

-Those cookies may track how and when you use a site, which site you visited immediately before, data about targeted ads served to you, and it may store information about your computer, browser or device (including IP address or your mobile device type and unique identifier).
+These cookies may track how and when you use a site, which site you visited immediately before, data about targeted ads served to you, and they may store information about your computer, browser or device (including your IP address or your mobile device type and unique identifier).

 Cookies cannot be used to run programs or deliver viruses to your computer.

-To facilitate the sampled reporting of demographics and interests of its visitors within services such as Google Analytics, which may allow us to collect information such as age, gender and interests.
-This will allow us to better understand the Users that visit our Site and identify how we can improve user experience and interaction.
+The University uses and shares cookies to facilitate the sampled reporting of demographics and the interests of its site visitors via such services as Google Analytics, social media, and other third-party platforms.
+These platforms may allow us to collect information such as age, gender and interests to better understand the users that visit our site and identify how we can improve user experience and interaction.

-We, and our third-party vendors, including Google and AdRoll, use first-party cookies (such as the Google Analytics and AdRoll cookie) and third-party cookies (such as the DoubleClick cookie) together to:
+We, and third-party vendors, use first-party cookies (such as the Google Analytics and AdRoll cookie) and third-party cookies (such as the DoubleClick cookie) to: